 Lynette and Marty Whiteman were getting used to losing sleep.

 After Lynette’s aging mother Mildred moved into their New Jersey home from her retirement community, she regularly woke the couple, asking for help at odd hours.
-To Mildred, the requests were urgent — but Marty didn’t see changing light bulbs or resetting microwave clocks as tasks to crawl out of bed for.
+To Mildred, the requests were urgent, but Marty didn’t see changing light bulbs or resetting microwave clocks as tasks to crawl out of bed for.

-Mildred’s increasing care needs and knocks on the couple’s door at midnight were taking a toll on their marriage.
-Tension over caregiving roles steadily increased, while their privacy decreased.
-The Whitemans, like many adults who choose to care for aging parents, thought having Mildred nearby would keep her safe, and would prevent them from having to travel back and forth between their home and hers.
+Mildred’s increasing care needs — and midnight knocks on the couple’s door — were taking a toll on the Whitemans’ marriage.
+Tension over caregiving roles steadily increased, while privacy decreased.
+Communication broke down, and stress piled up.

 “It was a great idea in concept,” says Lynette.
 “But we didn’t know what we were getting into.”

-Caring for aging parents seemed like a good idea
+Living with elderly parents seemed like a good idea

 Caring for Mildred at home wasn’t urgent, but it seemed like a good idea to Lynette.
 Her mom would receive regular social interaction, and they could form a closer relationship together.

 Before moving in with her daughter, Mildred had grown depressed and isolated.
 Her late husband — Lynette’s father — had been outgoing, and he kept the couple engaged in community life and social events.
-Without him around, Lynette was worried.
-What if Mildred became too lonely?
+Without him around, Lynette was worried: What if Mildred became too lonely?
 What if she fell while she was alone?

 So, they built a small, attached apartment with a private kitchen and bathroom using some of Mildred’s savings.
-But the adjustment was more difficult than expected
+But the adjustment was more difficult than expected.

-- Don’t be afraid to ask for help.
+Don’t be afraid to ask for help.
 Even short breaks can prevent caregiver burnout.
-Marty and Lynette eventually hired a home care aide to come once a week to help Mildred shower — a decision that eliminated what was once a daunting task.
+Marty and Lynette eventually hired a home care aide to come once a week to help Mildred shower, a decision that eliminated what was once a daunting task.

 When living with elderly parents isn’t working out

 Like Lynette and Marty, it’s possible to turn a difficult situation with an aging parent into a successful living arrangement.
-However, it doesn’t work for everyone.
+However, this doesn’t work for everyone.
 Sometimes, the caregiving burden becomes too much, or the aging relative’s health and happiness are at risk.

 “If living with elderly parents isn’t working out, chances are they feel the same way,” says FitzPatrick, who recommends having an honest talk with your aging loved one.

-- Ask your parent how they feel about the arrangement.
+Ask your parent how they feel about the arrangement.
 “Don’t assume your parent will be heartbroken that you don’t think it’s going well,” says FitzPatrick.
 “Starting the discussion and asking their opinion shows respect.”

-- Don’t feel guilty.
+Don’t feel guilty.
 Deciding against living with elderly parents doesn’t mean that you love them any less, or that you’re avoiding your responsibilities, says FitzPatrick.